 - have a total income from benefits which would be above the cap

 Most people affected by the benefit cap are families with children.
 Some single people and couples without children are also affected, usually in areas with high private rents.

 Benefit cap amounts

 The cap cuts your universal credit or housing benefit until your overall benefit entitlement is within the cap.

 The cap is set at different levels depending on if you live in a London borough or not.

-If you're affected by the cap, the maximum amount of benefit you can get if affected by the cap is:
+If you're affected by the cap, the maximum amount of benefit you can get is:

 |Families with children and couples - in London||£1916.67||£442.31|